technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 // =============================================================================
 // A Variadic Generic parameter is declared by marking it with the `variadic`
 // keyword in the generic argument clause.
 All the `T`s and `U`s in the follow-
-// ing code are Variadic Generics and can be tought of as "parameter packs".
+// ing code are Variadic Generics.
+They can be directly used as types without
-// They can be directly used as types without any special syntax.
+// any special syntax.
 //
-// In a **concrete** context a Variadic Generic parameter can be specialized by
+// A Variadic Generic parameter can be specialized by passing a variable number
-// passing a variable number of types to it, and once specialized is seen as a
+// of types to it, even zero, and the type system keeps each type separate in
-// *tuple* of types by the type system.
-This makes possible for concrete code to
-// refer to a Variadic Generic parameter as a "normal" type, and even allows for
-// specialization with no parameters at all (represented by an empty tuple).
-// However, remember that this is only valid in a *concrete context*; in a
-// generic context a Variadic Generic is **never** a tuple but what is called a
-// *variadic value* (see also the *Using a Variadic Generic as a type* section).
+// the generic signature:
 //
+// ```
+// let s = sequence(state: someState, next: fnSomeStateToInt)
+// type(of: zip(anArrayOfInt, aString, aDictionaryOfIntToString, s))
+// // ZipSequence<[Int], String, [Int: String], UnfoldSequence<Int, SomeState>>
+// ```
+//
 // When there is ambiguity in case of multiple Variadic Generics, the type sys-
 // tem prefers to assign the maximum number of types to the first generic param-
 // eter.
 The parameter name can be used to manually resolve the ambiguity, and
 // for the happines of the compiler this concept may be generalized to all
 // generic parameters even if this is not strictly needed.
 This new syntax does
 // not allow the reordering of the generic parameters.
+The compiler is updated
+// to show new and more detailed informations about generic parameters.
 // =============================================================================

-// Without constraints
-struct|class|enum SimpleVariadic<variadic T> { }
 // With constraints
-struct|class|enum VariadicWithConstraints<variadic T: P1> { }
+struct|class|enum SimpleVariadic<T: variadic P1> { }
-// With constraints and other generics struct|class|enum ComplexVariadic<A, B, variadic T: P1, variadic U: P2> { }
+// With multiple constraints and other generics struct|class|enum ComplexVariadic<A, B, T: variadic P1, U: variadic P2> { }

+// If a generic parameter is a Variadic Generic, the types that it contains are
+// enclosed between angled brackets "< >"
-let vg1: SimpleVariadic<Int, String, Double>
+let vg1: SimpleVariadic<Int, String, String>
-// vg1: SimpleVariadic<(Int, String, Double)>
+// vg1: SimpleVariadic<T: <Int, String, String>>

-let vg2: VariadicWithConstraints<Int, String, String>
-// vg2: VariadicWithConstraints<(Int, String, String)>

-let vg3: ComplexVariadic<Double, Int, Int, String, String, String>
+// All types are compatible with `T`, `U` gets no love let vg2: ComplexVariadic<Double, Int, Int, String, String, String>
-// vg3: ComplexVariadic<Double, Int, (Int, String, String, String), ()>
+// vg2: ComplexVariadic<A: Double, B: Int, T: <Int, String, String, String>, U: <>>

-// Using the name of the generic parameter to specify how the specialization should be done
+// The name of the generic parameter can be used to specify how the
+// specialization should be done; note that in this case all the labels are
-// Note that `A:` may be omitted because there is no ambiguity to resolve let vg4: ComplexVariadic<A: Double, /* B: */ Int, /* T: */ Int, String, U: String, String>
+// specified for clarity but not all of them are really required let vg3: ComplexVariadic<A: Double, B: Int, T: Int, String, U: String, String>
-// vg4: ComplexVariadic<Double, Int, (Int, String), (String, String)>
+// vg3: ComplexVariadic<A: Double, B: Int, T: <Int, String>, U: <String, String>>

 // -----------------------------------------------------------------------------

-struct|class|enum AnotherComplexVariadic<A, B, variadic T: P2, variadic U: P1> { }
+struct|class|enum AnotherComplexVariadic<A, B, T: variadic P2, U: variadic P1> { }

-// `Int` does not conform to `P2`, so there is no ambiguity
+// `Int` does not conform to `P2`, so there is no ambiguity; still, one might
-// Still, the use of `T:` and `U:` in the specialization clause might render the intent clearer let vg5: AnotherComplexVariadic<Double, Int, String, String, Int, String>
+// want to use `T:` and `U:` in the specialization clause to render his/her
-// vg5: AnotherComplexVariadic<Double, Int, (String, String), (Int, String)>
+// intent clearer
+let vg4: AnotherComplexVariadic<Double, Int, String, String, Int, String>
+// vg4: AnotherComplexVariadic<A: Double, B: Int, T: <String, String>, U: <Int, String>>

 // =============================================================================
 // The following are valid usages and the Variadic Generic specialization is
 // simply done with no types at all.
 // =============================================================================

-let vg6: ComplexVariadic<Double, Int>
+let vg5: ComplexVariadic<Double, Int>
+// vg5: ComplexVariadic<A: Double, B: Int, T: <>, U: <>>

+let vg6: SimpleVariadic<>
+// vg6: SimpleVariadic<T: <>>

+// Only `T` is empty, beacuse `U:` was specified right after the parameter for
-// vg6: ComplexVariadic<Double, Int, (), ()>
+// `B` and therefore `T:` was skipped let vg7: ComplexVariadic<Double, Int, U: String>

-let vg7: SimpleVariadic<>
-// vg7: SimpleVariadic<()>
+// vg7: ComplexVariadic<A: Double, B: Int, T: <>, U: <String>>

 // =============================================================================
 // The following are instead *invalid* usages: the types do not conform to the